Professional Masseur: Job Description & Career Requirements

 Physical Therapist Assistant and Aide

 While assistants normally earn associate's degrees in physical therapy, aides usually enter the profession with a high school diploma and gain their training while on the job.
 Working under the supervision of physical therapists, these professionals work with patients recovering from surgeries, illnesses or injuries.
-Many job opportunities were anticipated from 2012-2022, with much faster than average growth of 41% predicted by the BLS.
-In 2012, physical therapist assistants earned an average hourly salary of $25.15, while aides took home $12.22 per hour, on average, per the BLS.
+Many job opportunities were anticipated from 2014-2024, with much faster than average growth of 40% predicted by the BLS.
+In 2015, physical therapist assistants earned a median salary of $55,170, while aides took home $42,980 yearly.